 You can see awe-inspiring birds at any time of year!
 Each month is different depending on what the birds are doing, where they are nesting and what the climate is like.
-We’ll help you get the most out of your tour!
+The Bird Watchers Association Tours will help you get the most out of your trip!

 Here is a month-by-month breakdown of what Gambia is like for bird watching: